 “Oh, as I say, I like to keep an eye on things.
 And keep informed on my investment.
 I sold a good portion of my holdings to Union Pacific, and I care deeply for the town of Cheyenne.
 I want to make sure that everything is going according to schedule.”

 “I see,” Wade said.
 He narrowed his eyes.
 Usually, land owners would be happy to sell, get their money, and leave well enough alone.
-Silas had the look that there was something political about him.
+Silas had a look about him that said there was something political at stake.

-This man said he cared for the town of Cheyenne, but Wade couldn’t see a Sheriff’s badge or a Mayor’s chain.
-He was probably trying to work out how to make as much money off the railway as he could.
+This man said he cared for the town of Cheyenne, but Wade couldn’t see a sheriff’s badge or a mayor’s chain.
+He was probably trying to work out how to make as much money from the railway as he could.

 “You have everything you need out here?
-Food, supplies?
+Food?
+Supplies?
 Materials?”
 Silas smiled.

 “I think everything is in hand, Mr. Laramie.
 The workers are good men, and know their job,” Wade said.
 He frowned.
 Perhaps, if this important Mr. Laramie had the ear of Frederick Hayes at some level, then he could prove useful.